R Workshops @ UQ

 This workshop will help you model more complex datasets.
 We will discuss autocorrelation and its consequences, the growing importance and accessibility of time series and spatial datasets (including time series, point-based spatial data, and aerial-based spatial data), and some of the key features of these data.
 We will cover structured random effects and penalised random effects, and how to begin modelling these with Generalised Additive Models (GAMs; spatial, temporal, spatiotemporal).
 This workshop will also cover model checking, plotting, extrapolation and forecasting.

-Day 5 (Friday 14th February): Multivariate statistics
+Day 5 (Returning in February 2026): Multivariate statistics

 This workshop will cover data analysis when you have multiple responses (i.e., multiple y-variables).
 We will discuss clustering (finding groups in data), ordination (displays multivariate data in fewer dimensions so you can more easily visualise patterns — such as non-metric MultiDimensional Scaling (nMDS) and Principal Components Analysis (PCA)), and how to infer environmental drivers of any patterns identified.